- When Cancer Comes Back: Cancer Recurrence

 Just as it happened the first time, there is also a chance that some of your normal cells may, for any number of reasons, develop damage in their DNA.
 (DNA holds genetic information on cell growth, division, and function.)
 This damage then causes a gene (a small section of DNA) to change (mutate).
 When genes mutate, they can become oncogenes, which can allow cells to become cancer cells that divide too quickly and out of control.
 DNA damage can cause a second type of cancer, just as it caused the first one.

 There are also tumor suppressor genes, which tell cells when to repair damaged DNA and when to die (a normal process called apoptosis, or programmed cell death).
 These genes are like the brakes on a car.
 Just as the brakes keep a car from going too fast, a tumor suppressor gene keeps the cell from dividing too quickly.
 When tumor suppressor genes are mutated or turned off – that is, when the brakes fail – the cells divide very fast, allowing cancer cells to develop.
 Changes in tumor suppressor genes can be inherited (you are born with them), but more often they happen during your life.
-(See our document called Oncogenes, Tumor Suppressor Genes, and Cancer to learn more about this.)
+(See our document called Genes and Cancer to learn more about this.)

 What does “5-year survival rate” mean?